 01.Tropezina Beach

-Good to Know: Pair the fresh seafood at Tropezina Beach with the unobstructed sea view from the edge of the terrace.
+Good to Know: The seafood at Tropezina Beach pairs perfectly with the salt air when you dine on the terrace.

 © Photo Credits: Moorea